-Andrea, an artist from New Jersey, is completely broken, putting up with her husband’s condescending behavior.
-She says, “Feeling dejected by husband is the curse you have to live with every minute of every day for the rest of your life and it’s too overwhelming.
-Because my lifestyle is a bit more lavish than his, he would call me “your highness” sarcastically.
+Andrea, an artist from New Jersey, is completely broken, putting up with constant criticism in a relationship.
+She says, “My husband makes me feel worthless.
+Because my lifestyle is a bit more lavish than his, he calls me “your highness” sarcastically.

-“He can’t beat me on the financial front, so he tries to show me down everywhere else – constantly correcting my sentences, teasing me for my fashion sense, abruptly cutting me in conversations with other people.
-I don’t understand this urge to belittle me.
+“He can’t beat me on the financial front, so he enjoys hurting me emotionally.
+Not only does my husband constantly correct me but also teases me for my fashion sense and abruptly cuts me off in conversations with other people.
+I don’t understand why my husband brings me down.
 Does he get a kick out of my humiliation?
-Why does a husband belittle his wife after all?”
+Why do I feel bad for stating my opinion?”

-Coping with a condescending spouse can be an uphill battle.
-The question that arises, therefore, is: What to do when your husband belittles you?
+Calling a guy out on his bad behavior can be an uphill battle.
+The question that arises, therefore, is: What to say to someone who belittles you?
 First and foremost, understand that it’s not acceptable or something that you should just overlook.
 And then take measures to put a halt to it.
 Here are some ways to do just that.

 What To Do When Your Husband Belittles You

-Sometimes belittling comments are passed off as casual jokes and initially, you might also treat it as a joke and laugh it off with him.
-Many wives often even admit things such as “My husband belittles me in front of others and makes fun of me” but don’t do much about it.
-It is important to keep your relationship private but even more important to take a stand for yourself when such things happen.
+Sometimes dismissive behavior in relationships is passed off as casual jokes.
+Initially, you might also treat it as a joke and laugh it off.
+Many wives often even admit things such as “My husband makes side remarks” or “My husband embarrasses me”, but don’t do much about it.
+It is important to keep your relationship private but even more important to set boundaries to discourage such belittling behavior.

-If you try to make a point and it is always brushed aside, or if you are heavily criticized for not understanding the situation and coming up with a ‘dumb’ solution, you might just have a husband who talks down to you.
+If you try to make a point and it is always brushed aside, or if you are heavily criticized for not understanding the situation and coming up with a ‘dumb’ solution, make no mistake, your partner is displaying signs of patronizing behavior.
 And if the frequency of such comments increases, then sitting back is not the solution.
-You need to take some steps to re-affirm your place in the relationship.
-Here’s what you should do if your husband belittles you.
+You need to take some steps to reaffirm your place in the relationship.
+Here’s what you should do about condescending behavior in a relationship.

 1. Do not dismiss the comments he makes

-Often, your spouse may think that he is being kind to you when he acts over-protective or doesn’t allow you to make decisions.
-In reality, he is clipping your wings because he thinks you need him and you can’t do this alone.
-You may think his intention is correct but the way he does it or conveys it is still not acceptable.
-It gets reflected in his comments in private or public, so watch out for that and call him out on it.
-Tell him how these remarks are bothersome and that he needs to stop.
+Often, your spouse may think that he is being kind to you when he acts overprotective or doesn’t allow you to make decisions.
+In reality, he is clipping your wings because he doesn’t have faith in your abilities.
+Hero complex in relationships is rooted in the assumption that you need to be ‘saved’.
+It gets reflected in his comments in private or public, so tell him how these remarks are bothersome and that he needs to stop.

 2. Don’t put up with it

 If you ever wondered why someone belittles you, despite you doing everything to please him, know this: It’s because you allow them to.
-Sometimes instead of lamenting, “My husband brings me down”, tell yourself, “I won’t allow my husband or anyone else to minimize my achievements”.
+Sometimes instead of lamenting, “My husband makes me feel worthless”, tell yourself, “I won’t allow my husband or anyone else to minimize my achievements.”

 Related Reading: How To Deal With A Gaslighting Spouse?

 4. What to do when your husband belittles you?
-Draw a personal boundary
+Set boundaries

 Sandra, a 35-year-old homemaker, says, “Initially, I had difficulty coping with a condescending spouse.
 But the more I got to know my husband, I learned about the difficult childhood he had been through.
 Eventually, it all added up to make the picture clearer and it was easier for me to let go of a few of his taunts.
 I am not defending my husband’s behavior or anything.
 But he also made an effort to change this pattern and agreed to go for couple’s therapy.”